emse-sas/sca-ip/README.rst

 License
 ---------------------------------------------------------------

-All the contents of the SCABox project are licensed under
+ocAll the contents of the SCABox project are licensed under the `MIT license <https://choosealicense.com/licenses/mit/>` provided in each GitHub repository.